datacamp-content-public/courses-spoken-lanuage-processing-in-python/chapter1.md

 ```

 `@instructions`
+In this exercise, we'll start by transcribing a clean speech sample to text and then see what happens when we add some background noise.

 A clean audio sample has been imported as `clean_support_call`.

 Pass `clean_support_call` to the `with` statement to extract the audio and save it to `clean_support_call_audio`.